 Did you know, the Danes are apparently the happiest nation in the world, to the point where they’ve even made up their own word for this heightened state; Hygge.
 Don’t ask me to pronounce it but it means a quiet, happy, cosy atmosphere of people having a good time, a ‘make the most’ way of life.
 As soon as you arrive you feel like you’ve been slapped in the face by Hygge; people smiling, welcoming hotel staff – including the cleaners, and before we’d even got to our hotel room some guy had offered to let us borrow his apartment for the weekend!
 What a lovely bunch.

 If you’re into your food like us, you won’t believe the quality and quantity on offer.
 Copenhagen boasts 20 Michelin stars to its restaurants and locals tell you that every day a cool new place opens up.
 But it’s not all expensive high class food joints; Street Food is an open food market on ‘Paper Island’ in Christianshalvn – indoors, because the weathers not always great, full of street food and drink stalls from every corner of the earth, surrounding a communal seating area where you can consume your fare and ogle everyone else’s choice too.
 Plenty of stalls hand out tasters and I had a bit of a moment when I couldn’t quite make my decision.
 I stuck with my original plan of sampling the salmon and avocado Smorresbord, after all, when in Rome…

-I need not have worried about missing out on other temptations though as Rich regularly disappeared only to return with another plateful of something!
+I need not have worried about missing out on other temptations though as my other half regularly disappeared only to return with another plateful of something!
 The great thing about this place too is that most of the stalls offer a smaller portion option as well, so you get to try a selection if you want.